pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 What do you think about ...?
 How much time do you spend trying to answer a question before you ask for help?
 How do you monitor how much time you spend solving problems?

+# topic digital marketing
+* What will be the impact of AI on digital marketing?

 # topic solar energy
 * PhotoVoltaic (PV) panels